| Report Eight: From the Nakba

 (referring to foreigner) in the conversation.
 They allowed us to

 proceed.
 The soldiers caught up with us again at the gate.
+Since the villagers wanted us to get

 to the olive orchards to show us recent positive results of the